syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-action.md

 ## Adding an action to the form field

-Essential PDF provides support to add various actions to the form fields.
+Essential&reg; PDF provides support to add various actions to the form fields.
 The following code example illustrates how to add actions to the form field in PDF document using [PdfFieldActions](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfFieldActions.html) class.

 {% tabs %}